homeputers/ebal/README.md

 [http://localhost:8080](http://localhost:8080) for the app and `/api` for the API.
 Migrations are executed automatically on startup.

+The Vite dev server binds to all interfaces so that Nginx can reach it within the Docker network.

 The Docker setup includes:
 - A multi-stage build process that compiles the React frontend and PHP backend
 - An Nginx service that serves static files and proxies API requests